abhinav4848/Obsidian-Medicine/hhs.md

   - endocrine
   - diabetes
 aliases:
+  - Hyperosmolar hyperglycemic state
 ---
-Commonly seen in elderly with new diagnosis of T2DM. patients are at risk of thrombosis due to hyperviscosity.
+Commonly seen in elderly with new diagnosis of T2DM. patients are at risk of thrombosis due to hyper-viscosity.

 Whilst DKA presents within hours of onset, HHS comes on over many days, and consequently, the dehydration and metabolic disturbances may be more extreme.